The little red wagon has been an icon of childhood for nearly a century, but these days, some options are a little more high tech.

 Wooden sides that can be removed add an additional element of safety for smaller riders.
 We love the furniture-safe bumper, making it a great indoor and outdoor toy and our pick for the Best Kids Wooden Wagon badge.
 Perfect for ages 1-4.

-What You’ll Love: It has the same quality materials and craftsmanship as all Radio Flyer wagons, and little ones love using it to build coordination and in imaginative play.
+- It has the same quality materials and craftsmanship as all Radio Flyer wagons, and little ones love using it to build coordination and in imaginative play

-Watch Out For: This one is just for the little ones, so make sure older siblings aren’t trying to ride – they could hurt themselves.
+- This one is just for the little ones, so make sure older siblings aren’t trying to ride – they could hurt themselves

 When you can get your kids something that also doubles as cool tech and makes you feel like a fun, hip parent, everybody wins.